• Home

 Read

 Lead researcher Andrei Ruckenstein, a BU College of Arts & Sciences Distinguished Professor of Physics, stresses the importance of undertaking this effort quickly.
-“We’re in an era where the leading edges of what can be done computationally draws from the intersections of classical and quantum computing, AI and data security,” says Ruckenstein.
+“We’re in an era where the top edges of what can be done computationally draws from the intersections of classical and quantum computing, AI and data security,” says Ruckenstein.

 The most pressing problems in these areas, including things like securing cryptographic systems against quantum attack or securing information over distance with ever-increasing demands on scaling, can’t be met by current encryption and security technologies.